Elim Church Singapore: History

 Elim Church began as a small gathering of Christians in 1928.
 It was pastored by Rev. Cecil and Mrs. Edith Jackson.

 In 1937, the Jacksons were replaced by Rev. and Mrs. Lawrence McKinney.
 They embarked on a building project for a more permanent premise for the church.
 After months of prayer, a property at 1079 Serangoon Road was secured.
 It was a bungalow with a large compound, surrounded by an abundance of trees.
 Rev. McKinney named it Elim Church Assembly of God because it reminded him of the Israelites when they came to Elim after their exodus from Egypt.
 A dedication service for the new church was held on Friday, 20 October 1939.

 The church continued to grow until the outbreak of the Second World War (1942–1945).
 During the Japanese Occupation of Singapore, lay leaders were appointed by Rev. McKinney to manage the church.
 They were Lye Eng Hong, Victor Manny, Arthur P. Abeysekera and Yeo Bock Hoe.

 After the war ended, the church came under the leadership of Rev. Alfred A. McGrew (1949–1953), Rev. R.B. and Mrs. Avalone Cavaness (1954–1966), Rev. David and Mrs. Betty Baker (1968–1969), Rev. Fred and Mrs. Rita Abeysekera (1969–1974), Rev. Cresmerio and Mrs. Norma Fernandez (1976–1987), and Rev. Dr. Fred and Margaret Seaward (1987–2006).
 On 1 July 2006, Rev. Glen Lim Cheng Huat took over as Senior Pastor of the church.

-Culture

-Vision

-The church places an emphasis on the missions field.
-Its vision is to be a Spirit-filled people and a Spirit-filled Church — reaching the spiritually unresolved in Singapore and beyond.